 2. Start saving for retirement.

 Retirement probably seems far away, but setting aside even a small portion of your income now can make it much easier to build the savings you’ll eventually need to retire.
 If your employer offers a retirement plan, sign up for it.
 If you have a 401(k), 403(b), or 457 plan and your employer offers a matching retirement contribution, take advantage of it.
 The matching contribution is like getting free money.
 Plus, you get the potential benefits of tax-deferred growth and compounding returns.

 The sooner you start, the more potential your money has to grow.
-Even if you are in your thirties or forties, it's not too late.
+Even if you are in your 30s or 40s, it's not too late.
 When you reach age 50 or older, you may be able to add extra "catch-up" contributions to your workplace savings plan.

 3. Deal with debt and build good credit.

-It’s not unusual for college students to graduate with significant credit card or student loan debt.
+It’s not unusual for college students to graduate with significant credit card and/or student loan debt.
 If you’re in this situation, consider paying down high -interest credit cards.
-Once you’re comfortable with payments that you can afford, you should make saving for retirement your top priority, then tackle college debt reduction.
+But try not to let go of your retirement savings plan through your 401(k).
+At least contribute enough to get the company match.
+Once you’re comfortable with a savings plan and payments that you can afford, begin to tackle college debt reduction.
 If you’ve avoided taking on debt so far, take care not to fall into it now.
 You can do that by listing all your monthly expenses—easy if you pay your bills online through your bank’s Web site—and then comparing them with your monthly income.